tikalk/agentic-sdlc-12-factors/content/strategic-mindset.md

-# Strategic Mindset: Developer as Orchestrator, AI as Intern
+# I. Strategic Mindset: Developer as Orchestrator, AI as Intern

 The first factor in the Twelve-Factor Agentic SDLC emphasizes treating AI as a fast, knowledgeable junior partner that requires clear direction, mentorship, and rigorous review.